-The current limit function by phase angle reduction is not available with Intelligent Half Cycle (IHC), The product rating must be selected to cope with inrush current.
+The current limit function by phase angle reduction is not available with Intelligent Half Cycle (IHC).
+Select the product current rating greater than or equal to the MAXIMUM current of the load.

 Failure to follow these instructions will result in death or serious injury.